- 1 Launch And Pray “Optimization.”

 Now there are a few variants on this type of landing page such as using a sales video as opposed to to text.

-But they all have the same goal, hit as many pain points as possible then showing how your offer can better their life.
+But they all have the same goal, hit as many pain points as possible, then show them how your offer can better their life.

 By the time they finally see that buy button they jump at the opportunity.